This procedure requires the use of tool J-46363, Fuel Line Release Tool, or equivalent.

 Inspect the fuel pipe O-rings for cuts, nicks, swelling, or distortion.
 Replace the O-rings if necessary.

-To install: Slide a NEW fuel filter into the bracket.
+Slide a NEW fuel filter into the bracket.

 While holding the filter, push the fitting towards the filter in order to connect the quick connect fitting.